hybrid hypothesis

 The first gorillas reported were western lowland gorillas.
 The eastern race of the gorilla was unknown until about 1900 (von Beringe 1903; Duckworth 1899, p.
 314).

-In the wild, panins outnumber gorillas by at least ten to one.
-The total number of gorillas in all Africa is probably less than 15,000 (Wolfheim 1983, p.
-686).
-Bonobos, alone, number between 100,000 and 200,000 (ibid., p.
+Wolfheim (1983, p.
+686) reported that in the wild panins outnumbered gorillas by at least ten to one.
+The total number of gorillas in all Africa was probably less than 15,000.
+Bonobos, alone, numbered between 100,000 and 200,000 (ibid., p.
 702).
-The even more numerous ordinary chimpanzee (P. troglodytes) is abundant over a wide geographic range, although it is in decline, or even extinct, in some localities (ibid., pp. 706, 712-719).
+The even more numerous ordinary chimpanzee (P. troglodytes) was abundant over a wide geographic range, although in decline, or even extinct, in some localities (ibid., pp. 706, 712-719).
 In captivity, panins are easily bred and maintained, whereas the breeding of gorillas is notoriously difficult and captive populations are not self-sustaining (Foose et al. 1987; Reichard et al. 1990).
+Update: In the years since Wolfheim's study, African ape populations have undergone such a steep decline that the IUCN now rates the two panins as endangered, and gorillas as critically endangered.

 With the exception of Pan paniscus, the gorilla was the last of the apes to be recognized, remaining unknown to European science until 1847, when its existence was first reported by Thomas Staughton Savage (1804-1880), who obtained several gorilla skulls in what is now coastal Gabon (Savage 1847a, 1847b).
 During the intervening years, much has been learned about this now famous animal, but in all ways, our knowledge of Gorilla gorilla is sparse in comparison with what we know of Homo sapiens, or even with what we know about chimpanzees and bonobos.
 The meager supply of human fossils seems abundant when one considers that paleontological remains of the gorilla are practically nil (Dixson 1981; McHenry and Corruccini 1980).
 Because of its rarity, both in the wild and in captivity, its intimidating size, and its inaccessible habitat, the gorilla has not been so readily available to researchers as have panins and most other primates.

-Humans produce a high percentage of abnormal sperm and their fertility is low in comparison with other mammals (for detailed documentation of these facts see the article Evidence of Human Infertility).
+Humans produce a high percentage of abnormal sperm and their fertility is low in comparison with other mammals (McCarthy 2008a).
 Infertility and sperm abnormalities are characteristic of hybrids.

 Notwithstanding the absence of a fossil record, one can still consider the implications of reports made about the living animal in the years since its discovery.
 The gorilla's infertility and morphologically variable spermatozoa (see appendix) have not been satisfactorily explained by those who suggest that the presence of the such traits in a close relative (Homo sapiens) makes it "normal."
 Nor is any real elucidation provided by the claim that dysfunctional semen has "somehow" been favored by natural selection—this trait is an obvious impediment to reproduction.
 For my own part, I can only take the observations of infertility in humans and gorillas as evidence that their reproductive systems have somehow been disturbed.
 In the case of human beings, the evidence is consistent with the idea that the observed symptoms of infertility are symptomatic of hybridity.
 Why seek a different explanation for the gorilla?